'Dances With Wolves' actor appears in court in abuse probe

 Known for his role as young Sioux tribe member Smiles a Lot in the Oscar-winning Kevin Costner film, Chasing Horse gained a reputation among tribes across the United States and in Canada as a so-called medicine man who performed healing ceremonies.

-He is believed to be the leader of a cult known as The Circle whose followers believed he could communicate with higher powers, according to an arrest warrant.

-Police said he abused his position, physically and sexually assaulted Indigenous girls and women, took underage wives and led the cult.
+He is believed to be the leader of a cult known as The Circle whose followers believed he could communicate with higher powers, according to an arrest warrant released Wednesday.
+Police said he abused his position, physically and sexually assaulted Indigenous girls and took underage wives over two decades.

 Chasing Horse was born on the Rosebud Reservation in South Dakota, which is home to the Sicangu Sioux, one of the seven tribes of the Lakota nation.

 A 50-page search warrant obtained Tuesday by The Associated Press said Chasing Horse trained his wives to use firearms, instructing them to “shoot it out” with police officers if they tried to “break their family apart.”
-If that failed, the wives were to take “suicide pills.”
+If that failed, he told his wives to take “suicide pills.”

+SWAT officers and detectives took Chasing Horse into custody and cleared the family’s home without incident.

-Detectives who searched his home found firearms, 41 pounds (18.5 kilograms) of marijuana and psilocybin mushrooms, and a memory card with multiple videos of sexual assaults, according to an arrest report released Wednesday.
+Detectives who searched the property and Chasing Horse’s vehicles found firearms, 41 pounds (18.5 kilograms) of marijuana and psilocybin mushrooms, and a memory card with multiple videos of sexual assaults, according to Chasing Horse’s arrest report released Wednesday.

 Additional charges could be filed related to the videos, the report said.